Archethought/dfds/TOOLBOX.md

 **Standard Input and Standard Output**

-**Problem:**  I want to capture standard input and stream data through the container, taking the output to another step.
+**Problem:**  I want to stream data through the container, sending the output to the next workflow step.
 **Solution:** Use standard input and standard output to push data into and take it out of a container.

-Simple example: try pushing data into the container and outputting it back to the console
+Simple example: try sending data into the container using standard input and outputting it back to the console using the 'cat' command to standard output.

 ```
 echo test | docker run -i busybox cat
 ```

-For safety/completeness, you can specify which pipes will be accepted.
+You can completely specify which pipes will be accepted.

 ```
 docker run -a stdin -a stdout -i -t ubuntu /bin/bash